 1. "The New Arrival" 7/11/87 / 2.
 "Teething Troubles" 14/11/87/ 3.
 "Gemma's Dilemma" 21/11/87/ 4.
 "Engagement Rings & Sneezing Powder" 28/11/87/ 5.
 "The Great Chocolate Biscuit Caper" 5/12/87/ 6.
 "Leah's Christmas Pantomime" 12/12/87 repeated 25/12/87

-Series was repeated on numerous occasions until 1997 when Damien Enterprises decided to withdraw it from syndication.
+Bothe 1980's series were repeated on numerous occasions until 1997 when Damien Enterprises decided to withdraw it from syndication.
 Series returned as 'The Space Gypsy Adventures' in November 2004 -

 November 2004 - "The Space Gypsy Adventures"